hjbhu6/yvertx/core_manual_yeti.md

 Here's an example using `bodyHandler`:

-    var client = vertx.createHttpClient().setHost('foo.com');

-    client.getNow('/some-uri', function(resp) {

-      resp.bodyHandler(function(body) {
-        log.info('The total body received was ' + body.length() + ' bytes');
-      });

-    });

-## Pumping Requests and Responses

-The HTTP client and server requests and responses all implement either `ReadStream` or `WriteStream`.
-This means you can pump between them and any other read and write streams.

-### 100-Continue Handling

-According to the [HTTP 1.1 specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec8.html) a client can set a header `Expect: 100-Continue` and send the request header before sending the rest of the request body.

-The server can then respond with an interim response status `Status: 100 (Continue)` to signify the client is ok to send the rest of the body.

-The idea here is it allows the server to authorise and accept/reject the request before large amounts of data is sent.
-Sending large amounts of data if the request might not be accepted is a waste of bandwidth and ties up the server in reading data that it will just discard.

-Vert.x allows you to set a `continueHandler` on the client request object.
-This will be called if the server sends back a `Status: 100 (Continue)` response to signify it is ok to send the rest of the request.

-This is used in conjunction with the `sendHead` function to send the head of the request.

-An example will illustrate this:

-    var client = vertx.createHttpClient().setHost('foo.com');

-    var request = client.put('/some-path', function(resp) {

-      log.info('Got a response ' + resp.statusCode);

-    });

-    request.putHeader('Expect', '100-Continue');

-    request.continueHandler(function() {
-        // OK to send rest of body

-        request.write('Some data').end();
-    });

-    request.sendHead();

-## HTTPS Servers

-HTTPS servers are very easy to write using vert.x.

-An HTTPS server has an identical API to a standard HTTP server.
-Getting the server to use HTTPS is just a matter of configuring the HTTP Server before `listen` is called.

-Configuration of an HTTPS server is done in exactly the same way as configuring a `NetServer` for SSL.
-Please see SSL server chapter for detailed instructions.

-## HTTPS Clients

-HTTPS clients can also be very easily written with vert.x

-Configuring an HTTP client for HTTPS is done in exactly the same way as configuring a `NetClient` for SSL.
-Please see SSL client chapter for detailed instructions.

-## Scaling HTTP servers

-Scaling an HTTP or HTTPS server over multiple cores is as simple as deploying more instances of the verticle.
-For example:

-    vertx deploy http_server.js -instances 20

-The scaling works in the same way as scaling a `NetServer`.
-Please see the chapter on scaling Net Servers for a detailed explanation of how this works.

-# Routing HTTP requests with Pattern Matching

-Vert.x lets you route HTTP requests to different handlers based on pattern matching on the request path.
-It also enables you to extract values from the path and use them as parameters in the request.

-This is particularly useful when developing REST-style web applications.

-To do this you simply create an instance of `vertx.RouteMatcher` and use it as handler in an HTTP server.
-See the chapter on HTTP servers for more information on setting HTTP handlers.
-Here's an example:

-    var server = vertx.createHttpServer();

-    var routeMatcher = new vertx.RouteMatcher();

-    server.requestHandler(routeMatcher).listen(8080, 'localhost');

-## Specifying matches.

-You can then add different matches to the route matcher.
-For example, to send all GET requests with path `/animals/dogs` to one handler and all GET requests with path `/animals/cats` to another handler you would do:

-    var server = vertx.createHttpServer();

-    var routeMatcher = new vertx.RouteMatcher();

-    routeMatcher.get('/animals/dogs', function(req) {
-        req.response.end('You requested dogs');
-    });

-    routeMatcher.get('/animals/cats', function(req) {
-        req.response.end('You requested cats');
-    });

-    server.requestHandler(routeMatcher).listen(8080, 'localhost');

-Corresponding methods exist for each HTTP method - `get`, `post`, `put`, `delete`, `head`, `options`, `trace`, `connect` and `patch`.

-There's also an `all` method which applies the match to any HTTP request method.

-The handler specified to the method is just a normal HTTP server request handler, the same as you would supply to the `requestHandler` method of the HTTP server.

-You can provide as many matches as you like and they are evaluated in the order you added them, the first matching one will receive the request.

-A request is sent to at most one handler.

-## Extracting parameters from the path

-If you want to extract parameters from the path, you can do this too, by using the `:` (colon) character to denote the name of a parameter.
-For example:

-    var server = vertx.createHttpServer();

-    var routeMatcher = new vertx.RouteMatcher();

-    routeMatcher.put('/:blogname/:post', function(req) {
-        var blogName = req.params().blogname;
-        var post = req.params().post;
-        req.response.end('blogname is ' + blogName + ', post is ' + post);
-    });

-    server.requestHandler(routeMatcher).listen(8080, 'localhost');

-Any params extracted by pattern matching are added to the map of request parameters.

-In the above example, a PUT request to `/myblog/post1` would result in the variable `blogName` getting the value `myblog` and the variable `post` getting the value `post1`.

-Valid parameter names must start with a letter of the alphabet and be followed by any letters of the alphabet or digits.

-## Extracting params using Regular Expressions

-Regular Expressions can be used to extract more complex matches.
-In this case capture groups are used to capture any parameters.

-Since the capture groups are not named they are added to the request with names `param0`, `param1`, `param2`, etc.

-Corresponding methods exist for each HTTP method - `getWithRegEx`, `postWithRegEx`, `putWithRegEx`, `deleteWithRegEx`, `headWithRegEx`, `optionsWithRegEx`, `traceWithRegEx`, `connectWithRegEx` and `patchWithRegEx`.

-There's also an `allWithRegEx` method which applies the match to any HTTP request method.

-For example:

-    var server = vertx.createHttpServer();

-    var routeMatcher = new vertx.RouteMatcher();

-    routeMatcher.allWithRegEx('\/([^\/]+)\/([^\/]+)', function(req) {
-        var first = req.params().param0
-        var second = req.params().param1;
-        req.response.end("first is " + first + " and second is " + second);
-    });

-    server.requestHandler(routeMatcher).listen(8080, 'localhost');

-Run the above and point your browser at `http://localhost:8080/animals/cats`.

-It will display 'first is animals and second is cats'.

-## Handling requests where nothing matches

-You can use the `noMatch` function to specify a handler that will be called if nothing matches.
-If you don't specify a no match handler and nothing matches, a 404 will be returned.

-    routeMatcher.noMatch(function(req) { req.response.end("Nothing matched"); });
+    client = yvertx.createHttpClient 'foo.com:80';

+    yvertx.getHttpNow client '/some-uri' [:] do resp:
+        yvertx.bodyHandler resp do body:
+            log.info("The total body reveived was \(body#length())");
+        done
+   done;

+And there is even a simpler form

+    client = yvertx.createHttpClient "localhost:8080";

+    yvertx.getHttpBodyNow client "/some-path" ["Header":"foo"] \case of
+        None ex: logger#error("Ohh an exception has append");
+        Some {buffer, resp}:
+            logger#info("Got a response with content: \(buffer#length())");
+    esac;

+## Pumping Requests and Responses, 100-Continue Handling, HTTPS

+For 100-Coninute Handling and HTTPS consult the java manual.
+It is handled through the normal Java api

 # WebSockets

 [WebSockets](http://en.wikipedia.org/wiki/WebSocket) are a feature of HTML 5 that allows a full duplex socket-like connection between HTTP servers and HTTP clients (typically browsers).

 ## WebSockets on the server

 To use WebSockets on the server you create an HTTP server as normal, but instead of setting a `requestHandler` you set a `websocketHandler` on the server.

-    var server = vertx.createHttpServer();
+    server = yvertx.createHttpServer();

-    server.websocketHandler(function(websocket) {

-      // A WebSocket has connected!

-    }).listen(8080, 'localhost');
+    yvertx.connectWebSocketServer server do websocket:
+        logger#info("Websocket connection received");
+    done;

+    server#listen(8080,"localhost");

 ### Reading from and Writing to WebSockets

 The `websocket` instance passed into the handler implements both `ReadStream` and `WriteStream`, so you can read and write data to it in the normal ways.
 I.e by setting a `dataHandler` and calling the `writeBuffer` method.

 See the chapter on `NetSocket` and streams and pumps for more information.

 For example, to echo all data received on a WebSocket:

-    var server = vertx.createHttpServer();
+    server = yvertx.createHttpServer();

-    server.websocketHandler(function(websocket) {
+    yvertx.connectWebSocketServer server do websocket:

-      var p = new Pump(websocket, websocket);
+        p = yvertx.newPump websocket websocket;
-      p.start();
+        p#start();

+    });
-    }).listen(8080, 'localhost');
+    server#listen(8080, 'localhost');

 The `websocket` instance also has method `writeBinaryFrame` for writing binary data.
 This has the same effect as calling `writeBuffer`.

 Another method `writeTextFrame` also exists for writing text data.
 This is equivalent to calling

-    websocket.writeBuffer(new vertx.Buffer('some-string'));
+    websocket#writeBuffer(new vertx.Buffer('some-string'));

 ### Rejecting WebSockets

 Sometimes you may only want to accept WebSockets which connect at a specific path.

 To check the path, you can query the `path` property of the `websocket`.
 You can then call the `reject` function to reject the websocket.

-    var server = vertx.createHttpServer();
+    server = yvertx.createHttpServer();

-    server.websocketHandler(function(websocket) {

-      if (websocket.path === '/services/echo') {
+    yvertx.connectWebSocketServer server do websocket:

+        if websocket#path == "/services/echo" then
-        var p = new vertx.Pump(websocket, websocket);
+            p = yvertx.newPump websocket websocket;
-        p.start();
+            p#start();
-      } else {
+        else
-        websocket.reject();
-      }
+            websocket#reject();
+        fi;
+    done;

-    }).listen(8080, 'localhost');
+    server#listen(8080, 'localhost');

 ## WebSockets on the HTTP client

 To use WebSockets from the HTTP client, you create the HTTP client as normal, then call the `connectWebsocket` function, passing in the URI that you wish to connect to at the server, and a handler.

 The handler will then get called if the WebSocket successfully connects.
 If the WebSocket does not connect - perhaps the server rejects it, then any exception handler on the HTTP client will be called.

 Here's an example of WebSocket connection;

-    var client = vertx.createHttpClient();
+    client = yvertx.createHttpClient "localhost:8080";

-    client.connectWebsocket('http://localhost:8080/some-uri', function(websocket) {
+    yvertx.connectWebSocketClient server '/some-uri' do websocket:

       // WebSocket has connected!

-    });
+    done;

 Again, the client side WebSocket implements `ReadStream` and `WriteStream`, so you can read and write to it in the same way as any other stream object.

 ## WebSockets in the browser

 To use WebSockets from a compliant browser, you use the standard WebSocket API.
 Here's some example client side JavaScript which uses a WebSocket.

     <script>